-The SWE business model makes extensive use of external suppliers including a range of outsourced arrangements.
+The SWE business model makes extensive use of external suppliers including a range of outsourced arrangements (see template below.
 Where a decision is made to outsource, consideration will be given to where services and expertise can best be provided.
 This will include consideration of internal provision from elsewhere in LBG as well as the use of external providers.